Article summary:

 - Firms with integrated CRM and PSA systems achieved 11.1% EBITDA, versus 8.2% for firms without that integration

-Stronger firms build a sales system that gives them cleaner deals, cleaner handoffs, better account follow-through, and a revenue picture leadership can trust.
+Stronger firms build a revenue system that gives them cleaner deals, cleaner handoffs, better account follow-through, and a revenue picture leadership can trust.

 Sources